A one-day completely flat route of about 25 km, from the ancient Pisignano, through Cannuzzo river park to Castiglione and Savio: are you ready to go?

 You can find three different entrances to Cannuzzo river park along the road.
 One of them is near the Madonna degli Angeli Sanctuary, a church famous for its marvelous 16th century frescoes.

 You can park outside and then proceed either by foot or bike along a path by the river to reach Castiglione.

-The Park has an area of about 1 km, it delves into the typical environments of the river banks, between the humid zones and dry plains which open up in the wood of willows and white poplar trees.
+The Park has an area of about 1 km, it delves into the typical environments of the river banks, between the wetlands and dry plains which open up in the wood of willows and white poplar trees.

-The Park’s center is a large circular square surrounded by shaded areas and two clearings equipped with tables, benches and barbecues made of serene stone, a typical material found in Romagna.
+The Park’s center is a large circular square surrounded by shaded areas and two clearings equipped with tables, benches and barbecues made of Pietra Serena, a grey sandstone and a typical material found in Romagna.
 It's the perfect place for a break before continuing to the next stop.